ekochmar/ekochmar.github.io/publications.md

 <a name="2023"></a>
 # 2023
 - Joseph Marvin Imperial and **Ekaterina Kochmar** (2023).
-_BasahaCorpus: An Expanded Linguistic Resource for Readability Assessment in Central Philippine Languages_ Accepted to EMNLP 2023 (main conference)
+_BasahaCorpus: An Expanded Linguistic Resource for Readability Assessment in Central Philippine Languages_.
+Accepted to EMNLP 2023 (main conference)
 - Anaïs Tack, **Ekaterina Kochmar**, Zheng Yuan, Serge Bibauw, and Chris Piech (2023).
-_The BEA 2023 Shared Task on Generating AI Teacher Responses in Educational Dialogues_ In Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2023) [[paper](https://arxiv.org/pdf/2306.06941.pdf)]
+_The BEA 2023 Shared Task on Generating AI Teacher Responses in Educational Dialogues_.
+In Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2023) [[paper](https://arxiv.org/pdf/2306.06941.pdf)]
 - Joseph Marvin Imperial and **Ekaterina Kochmar** (2023).
-_Automatic Readability Assessment for Closely Related Languages_ In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023) [[paper](https://arxiv.org/pdf/2305.13478.pdf)] [[github](https://github.com/imperialite/ara-close-lang)]
+_Automatic Readability Assessment for Closely Related Languages_.
+In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023) [[paper](https://arxiv.org/pdf/2305.13478.pdf)] [[github](https://github.com/imperialite/ara-close-lang)]
 - Sabina Elkins, **Ekaterina Kochmar**, Iulian Vlad Serban, and Jackie Cheung (2023).